- Conditions We Treat

 Laryngeal cancer is an uncommon type of cancer.
 In the UK, there are about 2,300 new cases of laryngeal cancer each year.
 The condition is rare in people under 40, with most cases affecting people aged 60 years or over, and is four times more common in men than women.

-Most laryngeal cancers develop near the vocal cords, so one of the first noticeable symptoms is often a change in the sound of your voice, such as:
+Most laryngeal cancers develop near the vocal cords, so one of the first noticeable symptoms is often a change in the sound of your voice, such as sounding unusually hoarse or finding it difficult to speak.

 Other symptoms include:

-If you have been experiencing any of these symptoms for more than three weeks, or if you have any concerns about similar symptoms, it is essential that you see your doctor at once, as your chances of recovery are much higher if your cancer is diagnosed early.
+If you have been experiencing any of these symptoms for more than three weeks, or if you have any concerns about similar symptoms, it is essential that you see your doctor as your chances of recovery are much higher if your cancer is diagnosed early.
+Alternatively you can book an appointment with one of our specialists by completing this form online or by calling 020 8247 3351.

 These symptoms could indicate many other conditions, so even though laryngeal cancer is unlikely it is important that your symptoms are investigated by a GP.